Closing on a home usually takes about a month, but it can feel like a year.

 - Private Mortgage Insurance (PMI): Most lenders require you to buy PMI if you’re borrowing 80 percent or more of your new home’s value: If you’re buying a $200,000 house and will put $20,000 down, for example.
 The premiums for this coverage will be added to your mortgage payment, but this insurance does not protect you.
 It protects your lender in case you default on the loan while it still has a large balance.

-- Mortgage Life Insurance: This kind of coverage protects your lender from loss if you died with a large unpaid balance on your home loan.
+- Mortgage Life Insurance: This kind of coverage protects your lender from a loss if you died with a large unpaid balance on your home loan.
 It can also protect your family from being responsible for paying off the home.
 This kind of precaution makes sense, but you can get better and more flexible coverage for less with a term life insurance policy.

 Special Home Insurance Products for Special Situations